Facility Planning: (US/International)

 Effectively being able to execute the strategy requires an organizational structure that is consistent with and supports the specific strategy.
 Therefore having stakeholder input in the strategic development process is necessary for those to adapt and drive change.
 While long-established financial metrics will still be important in the process, it should be noted that People, Process and Technology should equally be considered as a contributing factor in strategic development.
 Therefore, we incorporate all the above factors in the final strategic development process.

-Operational and Business Plan Development
+Operational and Business Plan Development: (US/International)

 - Development of cancer program operational objectives for existing and new services